mashkov-dev/DataService/README.md

 #### `DataService.onPlayerInit(player: Player, data: Data): ()`
 Overridable method which is called before data is sent to client and before any other script starts to modify player data.
 Doesn't trigger any signals.
 Empty by default.

-> [!NOTE]
-> It is recommended to use `onPlayerInit(...)` only for testing when you want to tweak some values in player's data before client and other scripts access it.
-Use `DataLoaded` signal instead if you want to modify data of a player before it will be sent to him or when you just want to react on player's data.

 > [!CAUTION]
 > Override this method before calling `:Init(...)` and use only "raw" data (don't call any API methods such as `:Get(...)`, `:Set(...)`, `:Update(...)` etc).